NinVoido/spotify-vpn/doc/man-sections/link-options.rst

 --port port
   TCP/UDP port number or port name for both local and remote (sets both ``--lport`` and ``--rport`` options to given port).
-The current default of 1194 represents the official IANA port number assignment for OpenVPN and has been used since version 2.0-beta17.
+The current default of 1194 represents the official IANA port number assignment for spotify and has been used since version 2.0-beta17.
 Previous versions used port 5000 as the default.